mkirkpat/cv/README.md

 # cv
-Repo with up to date information for my CV in a markdown file :)
+Repo with up to date information for my CV in a markdown file!